 027 632 1644

 Regina Wypych, Head of Nutrition, Beef + Lamb New Zealand

 One billion people globally are estimated by the World Health Organisation to be suffering from iron deficiency anaemia.
-Although iron deficiency anaemia occurs at all ages and involves both the sexes, adolescent girls are more prone to it.
+Although iron deficiency anaemia occurs at all ages and involves both genders, adolescent girls are more prone to it.
 The highest prevalence of global iron deficiency anaemia is between the ages of 12 and 15 years when requirements are at peak.
 In some countries, up to 50% of adolescent girls have been reported to be anaemic.